 12. Will I get deported?

 No. Passing in an unsafe way is not a deportable offense.
 That being said, immigration law is constantly shifting.
-Any immigrant charged with a crime is advised to talk with an attorney to discuss if recent laws threaten their resident status.
-Learn more about the criminal defense of immigrants in Nevada.
+Any immigrant charged with an offense is advised to talk with an attorney to discuss if recent laws threaten their resident status.

-But remember that undocumented immigrants can be deported at any time, even if they do not commit a crime.
+But remember that undocumented immigrants can be deported at any time, even if they do not commit an offense.
 Illegal aliens should consult with a Nevada immigration attorney to discuss how to obtain legal residency in the U.S.

 13. Should I fight my citation or just pay?

 Fight, because prosecutors are usually willing to offer a charge reduction or dismissal without extensive litigation.
-It may be tempting to “throw money at the problem” and pay the fine to make the case go away.
+It may be tempting to “throw money at the problem” and pay the civil penalty to make the case go away.
 But it is usually worth the effort to pursue a resolution that carries no demerit points or insurance rate hikes.

 14. Can I go to trial?

+Yes.
 Under some circumstances, going to trial on a traffic ticket may be a good idea.
-But in the majority of cases, the prosecutor and defense attorney can negotiate a favorable resolution without the time or expense of trial.20
+But in the majority of cases, the prosecutor and defense attorney can negotiate a favorable resolution without the time or expense of a hearing.20

 The deck is always stacked against the defendant, so it is a smart idea for defendants to arm themselves with experienced and skilled legal counsel.
 Having an attorney provides several advantages:

 - The attorney is familiar with the prosecutors and judges and will know the best ways to wheedle a dismissal or charge reduction from them.

 - Attorneys can appear at court hearings without the defendant having to show up (with rare exceptions).
 So defendants who live far from court or who have day jobs do not have to travel and miss work if they hired an attorney to represent them.

 - In practice, prosecutors tend to extend better plea deals and take defendants more seriously if they are represented by counsel.